Change-Agent: Towards Interactive Comprehensive Remote Sensing Change Interpretation and Analysis: Related work

-With the emergence of deep learning, the field of remote sensing change detection has witnessed significant advancements \cite{li2022densely_CD,lv2022land_CD_survey,BIFA,chen2023TTP,lv2023multi_CD}.
+With the emergence of deep learning\cite{chen2023TTP,chen2022contrastive,chen2024digital,liu2022hyperspectral,liu2022physics,liu2023diverse}, the field of remote sensing change detection has witnessed significant advancements \cite{li2022densely_CD,wu2023fully,chen2024rsmamba,BIFA,chen2023rsprompter,chen2022degraded,chen2023dense, chen2021building}.
 Compared to traditional methods, deep learning significantly improves the performance of change detection with its superior multi-temporal feature learning capability.
-These methods utilize various architectures including convolutional neural networks (CNNs) \cite{Resnet, FC-Siam, zhan2017change,CD-UNet++}, recurrent neural networks (RNNs) \cite{LSTM, Conv-LSTM,GRU,L-Unet,SiamCRNN}, auto-encoders \cite{AE_2006_Hinton,kingma2013auto_ae,vincent2008extracting}, and Transformers \cite{BIT,SwinSUNet,TransUNetCD,PA-Former,zhang2023remote,ding2024joint}.
+These methods utilize various architectures including convolutional neural networks (CNNs) \cite{FC-Siam, Zheng_202410439252,lv2023multi_CD}, recurrent neural networks (RNNs) \cite{LSTM, Conv-LSTM,GRU,CD_LSTM_202410502016,SiamCRNN}, auto-encoders \cite{AE_2006_Hinton,kingma2013auto_ae,vincent2008extracting}, and Transformers \cite{BIT,CD_Ding_202410443352,TransUNetCD,Lin_10415489,ding2024joint,qi2023implicit}.
 For instance, Chen \textit{et al.} \cite{BIT} introduced a bi-temporal image Transformer (BIT) \cite{BIT}, where images are represented as semantic tokens, and the Transformer encoder and decoder refine visual tokens to identify changed areas efficiently and effectively.
 Li \textit{et al.} \cite{TransUNetCD} proposed an end-to-end TransUNetCD model based on Transformer and UNet structure.
 The model utilizes a Transformer encoder to extract global contextual features.
 A CNN-based decoder upsamples the multi-scale features to generate the change map.
 Bandara \textit{et al.} proposed a pure transformer model named ChangeFormer \cite{changeformer}, whose backbone is a siamese SegFormer \cite{xie2021segformer}.
 Zhang \textit{et al.} \cite{CD_zhang2023remote} propose a deep siamese network with multi-scale multi-attention.
 They enhance global representation using a contextual attention module and fuse multi-scale features from the siamese feature extractor for detecting objects of varying sizes and irregularities.
-Some surveys, such as \cite{CDSurvey_DL,CDSurvey_DL2, wang2024CD_review} provide a more comprehensive review of change detection in deep learning.
+Compared to binary change detection, semantic change detection considers the semantic information of change categories, which is presented in the form of semantic masks.
+Some works, such as \cite{yang2021asymmetric,zhu2022land}, have significantly advanced the development of semantic change detection.
+However, higher-level semantic information, such as the relationships between changed objects, their colors, and spatial distribution, remains challenging to directly obtain.
+Some surveys, such as \cite{CDSurvey_DL, wang2024CD_review} provide a more comprehensive review of change detection in deep learning.